-WASHINGTON (AP) — The Obama administration said Friday it's making progress trying to correct a tax-form error that affected 820,000 customers of HealthCare.gov.
+WASHINGTON (AP) — The Obama administration says it's making progress trying to correct a tax-form error that affected 820,000 customers of HealthCare.gov.

-Administration officials said 740,000 corrected forms have gone out to consumers in the federal insurance marketplace, and another 80,000 will be mailed next week.
+Administration officials said Friday that 740,000 corrected forms have gone out, and another 80,000 will be mailed next week.

 The issue involves a new government form called a 1095-A.